 In this text, we’ll explain what Django and Flask are and when you should choose each of them, focusing on the business perspective.

-Flask and Django are the most popular Python web frameworks, according to JetBrains Python Developers Survey 2019.
+Flask and Django are the most popular Python web frameworks, according to JetBrains Python Developers Survey 2022.
 But does being slightly more popular mean that Flask is better than Django?

-Unfortunately, the answer to the Flask Vs. Django debate is not that simple.
+Unfortunately, the answer to the Flask Vs Django debate is not that simple.
 Django’s long-time popularity comes from its stability, powerful features, and exquisite documentation.
 Flask has a bigger talent pool and gives developers more creative freedom.